farcasterxyz/docs/docs/developers/frames/v2/notifications_webhooks.md

 - Enabled notifications (`notifications-enabled`)
 - Disables notifications (`notifications-disabled`)

-Events use the [JSON Farcaster Signature](https://github.com/farcasterxyz/protocol/discussions/208) format and are signed with the app key of the user.
+Events use the [JSON Farcaster Signature](https://github.com/farcasterxyz/protocol/discussions/208) format, signed with the app key of the user.
 The data you'll receive is:

 ```ts
 {